Steel City Wrestling

-Steel City Wrestling (SCW) was a professional wrestling promotion that was founded in Latrobe, Pennsylvania in 1994 by Norm Connors.
+Steel City Wrestling (SCW) was a professional wrestling promotion that was founded in Pittsburgh, Pennsylvania, in 1994 by Norm Connors.
 It was the top promotion in the Pittsburgh metropolitan area during the 1990s, along with the National Wrestling Alliance-affiliated Pro Wrestling eXpress, and was regarded by many in the industry as one of the best independent promotions on the East Coast of the United States.

 For many years, SCW was the home promotion of Pittsburgh "legends" such as Lord Zoltan and T. Rantula as well as many prominent indy stars in the region including Cueball Carmichael, Dennis Gregory, Lou Marconi, Jimmy Cicero, Frank Stalletto, Tom Brandi, Mike Quackenbush, Reckless Youth, and The Bad Street Boys (Joey Matthews and Christian York).
 The promotion also regularly featured talent from Extreme Championship Wrestling.
 Future ECW stars Julio Dinero, Stevie Richards, and The Blue Meanie all started their careers in SCW.
 Unlike its Philadelphia counterpart, however, the promotion had a much more "family friendly" atmosphere.
 In addition, SCW co-hosted the original Deaf Wrestlefest benefit shows with Lord Zoltan for the Western Pennsylvania School for the Deaf from 1994 to 2000.

 History

 Early years

 Steel City Wrestling was started by Norm Connors in the fall of 1994.
-On October 8, 1994, the promotion crowned its first heavyweight champion in Connellsville, Pennsylvania when T. Rantula defeated Shane Douglas in a 4-man tournament final.
+On October 8, 1994, the promotion crowned its first heavyweight champion in Connellsville, Pennsylvania, when T. Rantula defeated Shane Douglas in a 4-man tournament final.
 Lord Zoltan also beat Scott McKeever for the SCW Light Heavyweight Championship.
 Two weeks earlier, at an ACW show in Munhall, Lou Marconi and Dereck Stone had won the SCW Tag Team Championship after defeating Beauty & The Beast (Frank Stalletto and Futureshock).
 That same year, SCW co-hosted the first of Lord Zoltan's Deaf Wrestlefest shows for the Western Pennsylvania School for the Deaf in Edgewood, Pennsylvania.
 The event would become an annual supercard for the promotion, attracting many former National Wrestling Alliance and World Wrestling Federation alumni, as well as top indy stars, and became the school's most important fundraiser during its original 6-year run.
 Connors, who had performed as "heel" manager Notorious Norm on the local independent circuit, was able to use his connections to bring in legendary WWF wrestlers such as King Kong Bundy, Koko B. Ware, Virgil, and "Superfly" Jimmy Snuka and pitted them against local stars.
 Bundy, and future WWE Superstar Mick Foley in particular, would agree to wrestle on SCW shows at a reduced cost due to their personal friendship with Connors.
 This was critical to SCW's early success as "big name" wrestlers could often bring in thousands of dollars for an independent show.